75th Avenue station: Track layout

-There are two diamond switches near the western end of this station, located between the local and express tracks in each direction.
-This switch is used in revenue service.
-E and F trains use it to switch from the Queens Boulevard express tracks to the local tracks, allowing them to stop at 75th Avenue.
-The F uses these switches at all times, while the E only uses them on weekends and during weekday evenings.
-The stretch of local track between 71st Avenue and 75th Avenue is only used in revenue service during late nights, when the E runs local.
+There are a pair of diamond crossovers near the western end of this station, located between the local and express tracks in each direction.
+F trains use these at all times, switching from express to local for the remainder of their route east (railroad north) to its terminal at Jamaica–179th Street station.
+E trains only use them on weekdays during the evening and on weekends during the day.
+The stretch of local track between 71st Avenue and 75th Avenue is only used in revenue service during late nights, when E and F trains both run local.

 There are also four tracks underneath this station, which are not visible from the platforms.
 An emergency exit located in the middle of the Jamaica-bound platform leads to this lower level.
-The two outer tracks lead to Jamaica Yard while the two center tracks are used for reversing trains from Forest Hills–71st Avenue and end at bumper blocks just below Kew Gardens–Union Turnpike station under the mainline tracks.
-The two center tracks used for reversing trains can be seen from Jamaica bound express train.
-On the west end of the station, there are two punch boxes one on the local and express tracks.
+The two outer tracks lead to Jamaica Yard while the two center tracks are used for reversing local trains from Forest Hills–71st Avenue and end at bumper blocks just below Kew Gardens–Union Turnpike station under the mainline tracks.
+The two center tracks used for reversing local trains can be seen from Jamaica-bound express trains.
+At the west end of the station, there are two punch boxes, one on the local and express tracks.